fredericoco/IaC/terraform/README.md

   }
 }
 ```
-## Creation of a VPC automatically
+## Creation of a VPC and other security aspects automatically
 We needed:
 - Region - EU-west-1
 - CIDR-Block